The Friends of the Wildflower Garden

 Photo Below - Old Garden Office - Front view, SE side, June 24, 1948

 Photo Below: The little cabin in February 1956.
-The stovepipe for the small stove clearly visible.
+The stovepipe for the small stove added in 1944 is clearly visible on the roof.
 The sign by the front door changed often over the years.
 This one reads "Office of Curator - Wild Flower Garden".
 Earlier the sign had read "...Wild Botanic Garden."

 Photo below: The current Garden Office and Visitors Shelter, built by the Friends of the Wild Flower Garden and given to the Minneapolis Park and Recreation Board in 1970 with a dedication to Martha Crone.
 Photo G D Bebeau.